codacy/codacy-codesniffer/docs/description/Squiz_WhiteSpace_ScopeKeywordSpacing.md

-The php keywords static, public, private, and protected should have one space after them.
+The PHP keywords static, public, private, and protected should have one space after them.

 Valid: A single space following the keywords.
 ```